C4 – Household water use per capita in the Republic of Armenia

 National policy context

-The progressive development of the strategic programme of the Republic of Armenia for 2014-2025 aims to increase the reliability and efficiency of the operation of the drinking water supply and sewage systems, reduce water losses and improve the quality of water and wastewater services.
+The Prospective Development Strategic Programme of the Republic of Armenia for 2014-2025 aims to enhance the reliability and efficiency of drinking water supply and sewage systems, reduce water losses, and improve the quality of water supply and wastewater services.

 International policy context

-The UN SDG 6 of the Sustainable Development Agenda for the period up to 2030 is to ‘ensure access to water and sanitation for all’.
-Target 6.1 of SDG 6 aims ‘by 2030, to achieve universal and equitable access to safe and affordable drinking water for all’.
-Similarly, target 6.2 aims to, ‘by 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations.
+UN SDG 6 Goal: By 2030, “ensure access to water and sanitation for all.”
+SDG 6 Specifically, Target 6.1 aims to achieve universal and equitable access to safe and affordable drinking water by 2030.
+Similarly, Target 6.2 seeks to provide access to adequate and equitable sanitation and hygiene for all, ending open defecation with special attention to the needs of women, girls, and those in vulnerable situations.

 Targets